Yellow-John/Yellow-John.github.io/index.md

 ## Impact and Consequences

-Stuxnet’s discovery marked a new era where _cyber operations_ could cause _physical damage_.
+Stuxnet’s discovery marked a new era where cyber operations could cause physical damage.
 As the first documented instance of such a precise cyber weapon, Stuxnet not only disrupted Iran’s nuclear ambitions but also redefined modern conflict.

-It exposed vulnerabilities within _critical infrastructure systems_ globally, compelling governments and industries to reassess their _cybersecurity frameworks_.
-The operation increased tensions between _Iran_ and _Western powers_ and challenged existing legal frameworks concerning _cyber warfare_.
+It exposed vulnerabilities within critical infrastructure systems globally, compelling governments and industries to reassess their cybersecurity frameworks.
+The operation increased tensions between Iran and Western powers and challenged existing legal frameworks concerning cyber warfare.

 ## Chronology and Context

-Stuxnet emerged during a period of escalating tensions between _Iran_ and _Western countries_, particularly the _United States_ and _Israel_.
-The timeline of Stuxnet’s development and deployment is intertwined with the geopolitical context of _nuclear proliferation_ and _cyber warfare_.
+Stuxnet emerged during a period of escalating tensions between Iran and Western countries, particularly the United States and Israel.
+The timeline of Stuxnet’s development and deployment is intertwined with the geopolitical context of nuclear proliferation and cyber warfare.

 ### Key Events